shaohme/flymake-jsonlint/README.md

 [jsonlint](https://www.npmjs.com/package/jsonlint)

 ## Installation
-`flymake-jsonlint` is available on MELPA, so you can add it using your preferred Emacs package manager or manually to your `load-path`.
+`flymake-jsonlint` is not available on MELPA, byt you can add manually to your `load-path`.

 ## Usage
 Make sure to have `json-mode` or similar installed before adding this